 If you’re interested in other pressure cooked stock recipes, check out this one for a Pressure Cooked Beef Stock made with short ribs

 ( Recipe adapted from Modernist Cuisine at Home)

 Toasted Corn Stock, made in a Pressure Cooker or Instant Pot, is a great way to use leftover corn cobs and husks to make a stock perfectly suited for soups, chowders and polenta

 - 1 Chopped Yellow Onion

 - Remove the husks from the ears and place on a sheet pan.
 Place a wire rack on top of them and toast for 15 minutes at 350 degrees.
 Check on them and continue toasting until they have a nice golden color

 - Cut the kernels from the cob and reserve in a bowl (especially if you'll be making chowder)

-- Place the husks in the pressure cooker and cover with the cobs.
-Pour in the water.
+Place the husks in the pressure cooker and cover with the cobs.
+Add the chopped yellow onion, peppercorns and water.